The Jewish Community

 The development of the Jewish community of Springfield, Massachusetts is typical of what happened in many American cities.
 Jews left Europe to find new lives and freedom in America.
 Here, they built their homes, and created their communities first in the North End and the second stage of development was toward the south, to the areas called Forest Park and Longmeadow.
 The newer neighborhoods were more elegant and less densely populated.
 It is a bit farther from the downtown area than the old neighborhood was, but geographically and psychologically, it is a world apart from the immigrant North End.
 The exodus south redefined Jewish life and introduced more liberal branches of Jewish practice.

-is the phrase that describes the Jews of Springfield.
+Confident as Americans is the phrase that describes the Jews of Springfield.
 The Jewish population prospered and moved purposefully from teeming immigrant neighborhoods to roomier and more elegant neighborhoods, and continued even further to more rural areas.
 And the synagogues followed.

 Some synagogue buildings of the North End were lost to urban renewal in the 1960s and 70s, others were transformed into churches, and lately, some of the synagogues of Forest Park and Longmeadow are also finding new uses.
 The Orthodox congregations (Beth Israel, Kodimoh, and Kesser Israel) are transforming themselves into one large congregation under the auspices of the Alliance of Orthodox Congregations.
 They will move into the latest B'nai Jacob building, and that Conservative congregation will move and merge into the larger Conservative Beth El.